javaee/openmq/www/config-ha.md

 The first timea broker instance is run, a config.properties file is automatically created.
 You can edit this instance configuration file to configure the HA cluster configuration properties.

-`$TOP/mq/bin/imqbrokerd -tty`
+    $TOP/mq/bin/imqbrokerd -tty

-* Shutdown the broker<BR><BR>Ctrl-C in the terminal window in which you ran the imqbrokerd command
+* Shutdown the broker by pressing Ctrl-C in the terminal window in which you ran the `imqbrokerd` command

-* Edit the config.properties file to configure HA cluster configuration properties:
+* Edit the `config.properties` file to configure HA cluster configuration properties:

 <TABLE WIDTH=766 BORDER=1 CELLPADDING=4 CELLSPACING=3 STYLE="page-break-inside: avoid">
 		<COL WIDTH=380>